 The JUDICIAL System is the system of courts that interprets and applies the law in the name of the state.
 The Judicial Branch of Montana seeks to provide equal access to justice while building the public's trust and confidence in Montana courts.There are State and Federal Courts.
 There are also Tribal Courts.

 Many aspects of life in Montana focus on KIDS.
 The state has information and activities For Kids and fun stuff for kids The Department of Health & Human Resources has a Healthy Kids Program.
 Montana Kids has the history and prehistory of the state and a Dinosaur Trail.
-The Montana Bureau of Mines and Geology has a special page for kids.
-Agriculture in the Classroom provides information about agriculture.
+The Agriculture in the Classroom provides information about agriculture.
 The Montana Natural History Center has kids programs.
 The U.S. Mint has a special Kids Page.

 Montana has a wide variety of MINERALS, and much of the early history of the state involved mining.
 Gold and copper are the most valuable non-fuel minerals in the state.
 The largest gold mine is located near Whitehall.
 Stillwater has the only mine in the country that produces platinum and palladium.
 Butte is the center of the area that once supplied half of the copper in the country.
 Several gemstones are found in the state.
 In 1969, Montana designated both the Sapphire and Montana Agate as the official state gemstones.
 The Montana Yogo Sapphire is the only North American gem to be included in the Crown Jewels of England.
 The Spokane Bar Sapphire Mine offers visitors an opportunity to dig for sapphires.